-The Gerber file format is the de facto standard for printed circuit board (PCB) design data transfer.
+The Gerber file format is the de facto open standard for printed circuit board (PCB) design data transfer.
+As an UTF-8 human-readable format Gerber is portable and easy to debug.
+It is compact and unequivocal, and simple - there are just 27 commands.
 Every PCB design system outputs Gerber files and every PCB fabrication software inputs them.
-Implementations are thoroughly field-tested and debugged.
+Implementations are thoroughly field-tested.
 Gerber's widespread availability allows PCB professionals to exchange PCB design data securely and efficiently.
 It has been called "the backbone of the electronics fabrication industry".